aliyun/alibabacloud-jindodata/docs/user/en/README.md

 ## Downloading and Installing JindoSDK

 JindoSDK serves as the standard client for accessing JindoData components.
 To install and verify it, refer to [JindoSDK Download](jindosdk/jindosdk_download.md) and [JindoSDK Quick Start](jindosdk/jindosdk_quickstart.md).
-For multi-platform support, consult [JindoSDK Multi-Version Support](jindosdk/jindosdk_deployment_multi_platform.md).
+For multi-platform support, consult [JindoSDK Multi-Platform Support](jindosdk/jindosdk_deployment_multi_platform.md).

 ## Upgrading JindoSDK